jaxxstorm/leebriggs.co.uk/_posts/2022-06-21-devops-is-a-failure.md

 Around 18 months later, I was moving on.
 Here I am 2 years after that saying how fundamentally wrong I was and that DevOps as we know it is an abject failure.

+Since joining [Pulumi](https://pulumi.com), I'm seeing the world through a different lense: the world of the developer.

 ## It's only hubris if I fail

 Looking back at that time, it's obvious to me why this attempt to change the culture failed, but at the time I couldn't see it.
 Remembering the ideas from DevOps at its inception, the point was to remove the friction between developers and operations: have operations stop saying "no" and developers stop saying "yolo lets ship it".
 Those ideas and goals are still noble, and organisations should still aspire to them today, but what does the world of DevOps actually look like?

 Ultimately, my assessment of DevOps in 2022 is this:

-_DevOps is about people on the operations side of the fence trying to convince Developers to do things their way_
+**DevOps is about people on the operations side of the fence trying to convince Developers to do things their way**

 Almost all the tooling marketed as "DevOps tooling" is focused on operations.
 If you browse /r/devops you'll see post after post of people talking about operations and operational tooling.
 If you look at a DevOps engineer job description, it looks remarkably similar to a System Administrator role from 2013, but with some containers and cloud provider management instead of racking and stacking servers.